fsuarez6/lenny/README.md

 ```bash
 source ~/catkin_ws/devel/setup.bash
 ```
-You might want to add that line to your `~/.bashrc` file.
+You might want to add the line above to your `~/.bashrc` file.

 Try the following command:
 ```bash